statebait/blog/content/blog/gsoc-phase-one/index.md

 Tools/Technologies used: [Create React App](https://facebook.github.io/create-react-app/), [ReactJS](https://reactjs.org/), [NodeJS](https://nodejs.org/en/), [ExpressJS](https://expressjs.com/)

 The project was to be developed with ReactJS for the frontend and NodeJS for the backend.
 My mentor had suggested some boilerplates to begin with but honestly, I am not a fan of boilerplate and love to go vanilla and then build upon that.
 So what did I do, well what anybody would do - used create react app for the React part and copied the code of some other Node (express) project I had done before.
 And there you go, easy right, well not really, things got complex over time as we needed to integrate python and docker into the project.
-The project structure completely changed from what it was, to begin with, but all things said beginning with a vanilla-like setup made the process to change easily as the project developed.

 The current project structure is: